 How to Measure Sales Capacity

 Sales capacity measurement must be accurate, and getting your calculations right requires careful consideration.
 Access to reliable, quality sales data is essential, which traditionally comes from two sources: your human resources information system (HRIS) and customer relationship management system (CRM).
-However, savvy startups are also incorporating a financial planning and analysis platform to build an infrastructure that supports company-wide data management, interdepartmental collaboration, and strategic finance direction for the organization to follow.
+However, savvy startups are also incorporating a financial planning and analysis platform to build an infrastructure that supports company-wide data management, interdepartmental collaboration, and strategic finance direction.

 You can calculate your sales capacity as the maximum amount of revenue your sales team can bring in within a set period of time.
-To calculate your deals per month, multiply your opportunities times your close ratio.
-From there, factor in the average deal size and multiply that number by your deals per month to get your monthly sales capacity.
-Here’s what that looks like as a formula:
+To calculate your deals per month, multiply your opportunities by your close ratio.
+Then factor in your average deal size and multiply that number by your deals per month to get your monthly sales capacity.

 Sales Capacity (Monthly) = Average Deal Size × (Deal Opportunities × Close Ratio)